siddu-fungible/discovey/fun_test/lib/topology_manager/README.md

    (f) Start ZMQ agent on all the VM.
        (i) screen -d -S cmd_agent -m /usr/bin/python2.7 topology_manager/topolib/recv_zmq.py
 ```
-To run the example scripts in topology_manager/examples, do the following (from topology_manager directory):
+To run the example scripts in topology_manager/examples, do either of the following: (from topology_manager directory):

 ```
+    From topology_manager directory:

     python -m topology_manager.examples.hier
 ```

-To execute your own script, set PYTHONPATH to include topology_manager and import topolib: "from topolib import *"
+or, set PYTHONPATH appropriately and import topolib (from topolib import *)